nalsai/nalsai.de/content/en/blog/tourism-senren-banka/index.md

 ## Konkai Kōmyō-ji

-A big and fairly quiet temple thats pretty unknown to tourists.
+A big and fairly quiet temple that's pretty unknown to tourists.
 It is one of the head temples of the Pure Land (Jōdo) school of Buddhism and has a garden you can visit during the autumn leaves season.

 ![06.jpg](img/cg/06.jpg)